RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Results

 \section{Results}

-All of the results in the following Sections \ref{sec:results_vanilla}-\ref{sec:results_y} --unless where specified -- are reported with 1,000 bootstrapped draws, ten folds, a seed of \texttt{192735}, and options of the HQIC information criteria for model selection, and the pseudo-R$^2$ metric for out-of-sample evaluation.\footnote{All of these options can be varied, along with further, additional ones; see Section \ref{sec:online_methods} and the accompanying \texttt{RobustiPy} documentation for further details.}$^,$\footnote{If no number of draws, number of folds, seed, out‐of‐sample metric, or number of CPUs are selected, the user is prompted to enter valid options as a system input.} We provide the results of ten empirical examples which enunciate the five types of analysis as detailed in Sections \ref{sec_types:vanilla}-\ref{sec1:multiple_y}; some are in more detail than others in the main text, each with a corresponding notebook as part of our Online Supplementary Materials (i.e., \citealp{valdenegro_ibarra_2025_15700698}).
+All of the results in the following Sections \ref{sec:results_vanilla}-\ref{sec:results_y} --unless where specified -- are reported with 1,000 bootstrapped draws, ten folds, a seed of \texttt{192735}, and options of the HQIC information criteria for model selection, and the pseudo-R$^2$ metric for out-of-sample evaluation.\footnote{All of these options can be varied, along with further, additional ones; see Section \ref{sec:online_methods} and the accompanying \texttt{RobustiPy} documentation for further details.}$^,$\footnote{If draws, folds, seed, out-of-sample metric, or \texttt{n\_cpu} are omitted, \texttt{RobustiPy} prompts for them in interactive sessions; in non-interactive runs it uses defaults.}$^,$\footnote{When there are 128 or fewer specifications, subfigure f uses a dot plot; above this threshold, it uses a binned heatmap.} We provide the results of ten empirical examples which enunciate the five types of analysis as detailed in Sections \ref{sec_types:vanilla}-\ref{sec1:multiple_y}; some are in more detail than others in the main text, each with a corresponding notebook as part of our Online Supplementary Materials (i.e., \citealp{valdenegro_ibarra_2025_15700698}).
 All results are discussed in Section \ref{discussion} (and in particular, Table \ref{tab:results}).